Ada-Developers-Academy/ada-react-curriculum/03-react-week-2/useEffect.md

 );
 ```

 Note: This function will execute in the `componentDidUpdate` stage.
+(See diagram at top of lesson.)

 ### Unmounting